Travel Authorization

 Travel Advances are issued up to seven days prior to the departure date of the trip and will be directly deposited into the employee's primary bank account as indicated in UAccess Employee.
 A check can be issued if a note is placed on the Disbursement Voucher stating that the payee prefers a check disbursement.
 Please update the Disbursement Voucher with the employee’s home address and click the ‘check enclosure’ box.

-The Accounts Payable Office has the ability to prepay hotel room/tax charges with a Single Use Account (SUA) credit card.
+Accounts Payable has the ability to prepay hotel room/tax charges with a Single Use Account (SUA) credit card.
 The business office should book the reservation, print the confirmation, and initiate a Disbursement Voucher (DV) directly to the hotel for the amount due and attach all the supporting documentation (Example: hotel reservation confirmation, hotel credit card authorization form, etc.).
 Please use the Y – Prepaid Travel Expense Payment Reason Code to alert Accounts Payable of the expenditure pending.
 Accounts Payable receives a daily UAccess Analytics report of all pending Prepaid Travel Expenses and will begin the process to prepay for room and tax for the hotel stay.

 Meal Reimbursements